 Blogging, Lifestyle & How-To Websites/Blogs That Accept Guest Posts and Contributions

 This list is more diversified than others.
-They generally cover most topics mentioned in the title, but ensure that you check out every blog on a case-by-case basis.
+The following sites generally cover most topics mentioned in the title, but it’s still worthwhile checking out every blog on a case-by-case basis.
 For instance, Lifehack & The Huffington Post are more generalised than others.
 They cover anything from web development to yoga.
 Whereas Daily Blog Tips & Shout Me Loud focus on teaching novice bloggers.
 Hence, it might be worthwhile doing a quick background check before pitching these websites.

 Technology, Gadgets & Computer Websites/Blogs That Accept Guest Posts and Contributions

-Are you a tech guru or a complete geek?
+Are you a tech guru or complete geek?
 This list is definitely for you.
-These websites cover anything from general tech news and innovations to in-depth software reviews.
-So, if you run a tech company or just developed a new software, and you’re confident that it could potentially revolutionise the market of technology, why not reach out to them?
+The following websites cover everything from general tech news and innovations to in-depth software reviews.
+So, if you run a tech company or just developed a new software, and are confident that it could potentially revolutionise the market of technology, why not reach out to some of the sites below?

 Web Design, Web Development & WordPress Websites/Blogs That Accept Guest Posts and Contributions

 Are you a web developer or perhaps a WordPress enthusiast?
-This list could suit you well.
+The following list will suit you well.
 The vast majority of these sites cover more or less all topics related to web design, coding, web development and WordPress.

-But, it’s worth to keep in mind that several websites like Sitepoint and Smashing Magazine are extremely choosy in the content they publish.
+However, it’s worth to keep in mind that several websites like Sitepoint and Smashing Magazine are extremely picky in the content they publish.
 One of the reasons being the financial compensation they offer for quality articles.
 That’s cool, isn’t it?
 You can get the needed exposure and get paid for it!
 That’s a dream of all bloggers & SEO!

-* Codepen – Although it’s straightforward to get your articles posted on Codepen (just create a profile and start posting), all post’s links are set to “no-follow” (which don’t carry link juice).
+* Codepen – Although it’s straightforward to get your articles posted on Codepen (just create a profile and start posting), all posts’ links are set to “no-follow” (which don’t pass ‘link juice’).
 That said, your article can be promoted, and all links would become “do-follow”.

 Picked, Trusted and Tested

-This is the list of chosen publications that we’ve personally tested for our business or our client’s businesses.
+This is the list of chosen publications that we’ve personally tested for our business or our clients’ businesses.
 That’s not to say we don’t trust Forbes or Ink or Harvard Business Review, we certainly do!
-But, it’s an extremely challenging and exhausting process to get featured there.
-Although we must admit that Forbes is gradually losing its status of being one of the most reliable sources.
+But, it’s an extremely challenging and exhausting process to get featured on either of these.
+Although we must admit that Forbes is gradually losing (maybe not gradually) its status of being one of the most reliable sources.
 All of those pop-ups, endless ads and quotes are just too annoying.

 What are the other methods to find guest posting opportunities?